xXstrawcakeXx/xXstrawcakeXx/README.md

    Hi there 👋.
 I'm Anna
 </h3>

-Went from Economics to Software Engineering and I couldn't be happier
+Went from being an Economics MA student to Software Engineering and I couldn't be happier :sunny:
-<div data-sound="story" class="">/play story</div>

 ## 🔭 I’m currently working on